Vanco/SequencePlugin/README.md

 ![Smart Interface](imges/smart_interface.png)

 For the interface or abstract class, if there is only one implementation found, it will draw in diagram automatically.
-More than one implementations, you need to choose one to draw. this is an option in settings.
+More than one implementation, you need to choose one to draw. this is an option in settings.

 ### Lambda Expression
 No standard for the lambda expression in the sequence diagram yet.
 So I create mine. e.g.